Home » Do Live Rats Eat Dead Rats? [Rodent Cannibalism]

 Domestic rats are more likely to eat their dead to keep away predators.

-Young rats are more likely to be killed and eaten by adult rats, including their mothers.
+Young rats are more likely to be killed and eaten by adult rats.

 Why Do Rats Eat Their Young?